retrosnob/retrosnob.github.io/pythonbook.md

 # About this book
 I often get students asking me if there is a book or a course they can do to learn more about Python and I often say no, because:
 * Most books will cover lots of stuff you don't need to know for the GCSE
-* The GCSE exam board (Edexcel) has weird ways of doing things that you won't find in books.
+* The GCSE exam board (Edexcel) has weird ways of doing things that you won't find in books

 So I have decided to write my own book that
 * covers only what is covered by the GCSE
-* does the weird things that the exam board want you to do
+* tells you all the weird things that the exam board want you to do
 # Getting started with Python
 ## Downloading Thonny
 I recommend that you use Thonny as your Python editor because it has the Python interpreter built in.
 It can be downloaded from https://thonny.org and it perfectly good for GCSE and A-Level.